AtlasFPGA/OSD_Openrisc_or1k_Unamiga_CYC1000/README.md

 # OSD_Openrisc_or1k_Unamiga_CYC1000

-First to thank to Edu Arana and Neuro to still mantain a repository with the osd openrisc:
+First to thank to Edu Arana and Neuro to still mantain a repository with the OSD openrisc:

 Primero agradecer que tanto Neuro y Edu Arana, pusieran a disposición los fuentes del OSD:

 https://github.com/neurorulez/UnAmigaOsd